tomasmisutka/Secretary_app/Preparation/datamap.md

   - Enum TERM //summer, winter
   - Enum CLASSIFICATION //zapocet, klasif. zapocet, skuska
   - int defaultGroupSize (24 default, 12 can be, 0 in combined)
-  - List<StudyGroup> studyGroup
+  - List <StudyGroup> studyGroup

 *NOTES*
-    //front-end: add subject form
+    -front-end: add subject form
-    //secretary is a leader of employees
+    -secretary is a leader of employees
-    //secretary assign a workload to employee with current subject, and employee will be informed about changes through email
+    -secretary assign a workload to employee with current subject, and employee will be informed about changes through email

 # 2. Institute staff